 Here’s a free map to find all the best places to visit in Crete mentioned in this 2 week itinerary.

-Click on the map to see how far you are from these unforgettable attractions in Crete.
+Click here for the map to see how far you are from these unforgettable attractions in Crete.

 Week 1 in Crete: Eastern Crete Itinerary